 This course focuses on the changes experienced with aging and their influence on the individual, the family and the community.
 The course introduces concepts related to the aging phenomenon and related healthcare dynamics.
 It explores personal values related to aging and promotes sensitivity to aging issues.
 End-of-life care issues are explored with an emphasis on appropriate pain management.
-This course provides clinical experiences that allow students to apply theoretical concepts to Gerontological nursing practice in the acute care and community settings (Pre-requisite: Human Growth and Development is a pre- or co-requisite course, Professional Nursing Communication, Nursing 131 and all of its requirements).
+This course provides clinical experiences that allow students to apply theoretical concepts to Gerontological nursing practice in the acute care and community settings (Pre-requisites: Nursing 131 and all of its requirements).